karelvaculik/pyreball/README.md

 By default, the configs will be copied to `<HOME>/.pyreball/` directory, which can be changed by optional `--output-dir` parameter.
 Once generated, the `config.ini` can be modified and it will be used by Pyreball.

-Each of these values can be also overridden by specific cli option of `pyreball` command (e.g. `--center-tables=no`).
+Each config value can be also overridden by specific cli option of `pyreball` command (e.g. `--center-tables=no`).
-This is useful if non-default settings should be applied to a specific file(s).
+This is useful if non-default settings should be applied to specific files.
 For example, the following command overrides parameters `full-tables` and `page-width`:

 ```shell
 pyreball --full-tables=no --page-width=100 script.py
 ```

+Note that all parameters must be set before the positional argument, because otherwise they would be interpreted as script's arguments - see below.

 Some parameters can be overridden even on the level of individual function calls.
 For example, parameter `center` of `print_table` function can override both `--center-tables` cli option and `center-tables` in `config.ini`.